MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 ## Architecture guidance

 The Modern Web App pattern builds on the Reliable Web App pattern.
-It requires a few additional architectural components to implement.
+It requires a few extra architectural components to implement.
 You need a message queue, container platform, decoupled service data store, and a container registry (*see figure 1*).

 [![Diagram showing the baseline architecture of the Modern Web App pattern.](../../../_images/modern-web-app-architecture.svg)](../../../_images/modern-web-app-architecture.svg#lightbox)
 *Figure 1.
 Essential architectural elements of the Modern Web App pattern.*